afonsofrancof/The_Sauce_Notes/content/RAS/TP - Aula 1.md

 >[!help]+ Ex.
 3.5
 >Consider the following requirement: *The system should be easy to use for trained persons.*
 >
 >Classify this requirement with respect to its type.
-Is this requirement verifiable?
-Justify.
->
 >1.
 Functional
 >2.
 Non-functional
 >
+>Is this requirement verifiable?
+Justify.
+>
 >>[!hint]- Resolução
->>Option 1., since it defines no feature.
+>>Option 2., since it defines no feature.
 >>
 >>In terms of verifiability:
 >>What is a trained person?
 That is debatable.
 Is it a person with 1h of experience, 3h, 5h?
 This needs to be defined.
->>Also, what is easy?
+Also, what is easy?
 Is it defined by the number of errors this person commits (commit less than 3 errors in this determined feature - this is considered "easy")?
+Use correctly 80% of the software and it's "easy" and intuitive for the tester?
+This also needs defining.
 >